About Me

 Bio

 I am an independent AI researcher working on novel approaches to machine general intelligence beyond current LLM paradigms.
-My work combines theoretical exploration with hands-on system building.
 I hold an undergraduate degree from Tsinghua University and a master’s degree from Duke University.
-Outside of work, I spend time lifting and playing games.
+Outside of work, I spend time on lifting and video games.

 Research Overview